-Introduction - Ashford Board of Education James M. Rupert, Chairperson
+Introduction - Ashford Board of Education James M. Rupert, Chairperson thru 11/7 Mr. John E. Lippert, Chairperson since 11/16

 On behalf of the Ashford Board of Education, I welcome our residents and taxpayers to view the proposed budget of the Ashford Board of Education.
 Thank you for your interest in education and for taking the time to familiarize yourself with the information contained in this document.
 We hope that you will have the opportunity to ask great questions and reach informed conclusions.
 As you begin to review this document please know that the Board was fortunate and pleased to have interested citizens engage in our process this year.
 As we moved forward in that process, it became very apparent that those citizens would settle for nothing less than progress and excellence.
 Our goal became just that, to create a budget that represents progress and continues to support excellence.
 It is our belief that this budget achieves both of those goals.